Modified Rindler acceleration as a nonlinear electromagnetic effect: The Solutions

 The weak energy condition (WEC) requires that $\rho \geq 0,$ and $\rho +p_{i}\geq 0.$ For the strong energy condition (SEC), \ in addition to WEC, we must have $\rho +\sum\limits_{i=1}^{3}p_{i}\geq 0.$ These conditions are both satisfied provided that

-for our choice of $E_{0}>0$, $Q>0$ so that $k<0$ and $a>0.$ This suggests that validity of the energy conditions confines the motion by $E_{0}$ and the Rindler acceleration $a.$ The fact that $a$ is very small ($\simeq 10^{-10}\frac{m}{s^{2}}$) makes $r$ from (7) still quite large. $E_{0}$ can be interpreted as a uniform background electric field filling all space which appears also in the Lagrangian (i.e. $E_{0}=\beta $).
+for our choice of $E_{0}>0$, $Q>0$ so that $k<0$ and $a>0.$ This suggests that validity of the energy conditions confines the motion by $E_{0}$ and the Rindler acceleration $a.$ The fact that $a$ is very small ($\simeq 10^{-10}\frac{m}{s^{2}}$) makes $r$ from (24) still quite large. $E_{0}$ can be interpreted as a uniform background electric field filling all space which appears also in the Lagrangian (i.e. $E_{0}=\beta $).
 This makes $ E_{0} $ an indispensable parameter of the theory provided we stipulate the energy conditions.
-Once we set $E_{0}=\beta =0,$ the nonlinear Lagrangian reduces to $\mathcal{L}\left( F\right) =\frac{-\alpha }{\sqrt{-F}}$ with the solution for the electric field $E(r)=-\xi r,$ ($\xi =const.$).
+Once we set $E_{0}=\beta =0,$ the nonlinear Lagrangian reduces to $L\left( \mathcal{F}\right) =\frac{-\alpha }{\sqrt{-\mathcal{F}}}$ with the solution for the electric field $E(r)=-\xi r,$ ($\xi =const.$).
 However, this will violate the energy conditions and due to this fact, we are compelled to invoke a space filling uniform electric field $E_{0}$ as regulator, much like the concept of cosmological constant $\Lambda .$ All galaxies must be considered immersed in such a background $E_{0}$ to regulate energy conditions.
+Although locally $E_{0}$ is too small to be detected globally it effects the geodesics.
+(This can best be seen from the above definitions where $\left\vert E_{0}\right\vert =\frac{\left\vert k\alpha \right\vert }{a^{2}},$ which can be made arbitrarily small with the weaker coupling parameter $\alpha $).

 The role of $E_{0}$ becomes even more transparent if we assume the central object to host a black hole.
 The horizon radius shows a steep rise versus $ E_{0}$ and the Hawking temperature $T_{H}$ which depends also on the Rindler acceleration reaches saturation for increasing $E_{0}$.
 That is, no matter how $E_{0}$ rises, $T_{H}$ reaches a constant value above zero.
 From the thermodynamical point of view, $k=\frac{1}{2}$ acts as a point of phase transition.
 From physical standpoints the global monopole parameter, $ \left\vert k\right\vert =$ $QE_{0}$ may be chosen small enough, apt for perturbative treatment.
 This is not imperative however, since relaxation of this condition will naturally yield from the geodesics equation open, hyperbolic orbits admissible as well.
-Global monopoles are known to arise also in modified $f(R)$ theories \cite{5}.
+Global monopoles are known to arise also in modified $f(R)$ theories \cite{7}.

 The equation of motion for a charged test particle is given by

 in which the 'dot' stands for derivative with respect to proper time and the effective potential reads